hsjoi0214/eniac-discount-analysis/README.md

 # **Eniac Sales Optimization via Strategic Discounts**

+> ## **Note**
+> This work is part of a data science project using an artificial dataset provided by the project owner.
+> The goal was to practice extracting insights from data and presenting them in a clear, structured way.

 ## **Purpose**
 As part of Eniac’s ongoing effort to boost revenue through data-driven strategies, this project explores the **impact of discounts and product categorization on sales performance**.
 With a total revenue of **€7.8M** and strong seasonal spikes in demand, the goal is to develop a **discounting and product segmentation framework** that enhances sales performance without eroding margins.